oasido/haparlament-api/README.md

 ## Usage

-**The API is live for your convenience on `https://haparlament.ofekasido.xyz/`**
+**The API is live for your convenience!**

-Get a random sentence by visiting `https://haparlament.ofekasido.xyz/api/sentence`
+Get a random sentence by visiting [https://haparlament.ofekasido.xyz/api/sentence](https://haparlament.ofekasido.xyz/api/sentence)

 ### **URL**